timbertson/fetlock/README.md

 ... is _extremely_ alpha.
 Have a poke around, but don't expect it to work for you, because it's still basically a toy and **I do not recommend or support its use** (yet).

+Fetlock is a _unified tool_ for converting various lockfiles into `nix` expressions, plus a common `nix` API for building and tweaking the generated expressions.

+## Currently supported backends:

+ - [esy][]: supported, lots of overrides needed currently
+ - [yarn][] (nodejs): rudimentary support for v2 lockfiles
+   - no `bin` wrappers
+   - no `install` script / native compilation support

+---

 ## The problem

 There's a well-established pattern in the [nix][] community, for adopting language-specific packages into generic nix ones.
 That is, each ecosystem has one (or a handful of competing) `ecosystemToNix` tools.